-Our teaching staff have expertise in a diverse range of subjects, many of particular relevance to Iceland: globalisation; gender and sexuality; inequality and social policies; crime, deliquency and criminal justice; mass protest; and sport and leisure.
+Our teaching staff have expertise in a diverse range of subjects, many of particular relevance to Iceland: globalisation; gender and sexuality; inequality and social policies; crime, delinquency and criminal justice; mass protest; and sport and leisure.
 Recent areas of research also include health and welfare; methodology; and criminology.

 The Sociology faculty

-Our internationally renowed faculty publishes regularly in leading sociology journals, such as the American Journal of Sociology, the European Sociological Review, Sociology, the Journal of Health and Social Behavior, and Criminology.
+Our internationally renowned faculty publishes regularly in leading sociology journals, such as the American Journal of Sociology, the European Sociological Review, Sociology, the Journal of Health and Social Behavior, and Criminology.
 Two of our faculty members are the current editors of Acta Sociologica.